port-labs/port-docs/docs/platform-overview/self-service-actions/execution-basic-runner-using-aws-lambda.md

 ```

 :::info saving the `ARN`
-Again, make sure to save the `Arn` value, we will use it when deploying our Lambda function
+Again, make sure to save the `Arn` value, you will use it when deploying your Lambda function
 :::

 Let’s attach basic Lambda execution permissions to this role with the following command: